Railway accidents in South Australia: Copley, 1944

-On 11 May 1944, four people killed.
+On 11 May 1944, four people were killed.
 A goods train ran into the rear of a halted troop train at Copley, 604 km north of Adelaide, telescoping the rear cars and resulting in 4 deaths and 27 injuries.
-The troop train, consisting of 16 carriages, 4 fully laden goods trucks and a brake van, was pulled by a T class loco.
+The troop train, consisting of 16 carriages, 4 fully laden goods trucks and a brake van, was pulled by a T class locomotive.
 However, the consist was too heavy for the loco, and it had problems with its injectors after climbing a steep hill.
 The loco was low on water, and uncoupled from the train to 'run light' to the nearest watering spot and refill.
 While it was away, the goods train entered the same section of track and struck the rear of the troop train.
 Only the fact that many troops were lying down saved them from serious injury and decapitation, as the tops of several carriages were shorn off in the impact.

 Port Germein, 1947

-On 10 October 1947, five people killed.
-The five men, all of[sic] Whyalla, were killed instantly and another critically injured when the motor buck-board in which they were travelling from Port Pirie to Whyalla was wrecked by a mixed train at a railway crossing on the Port Pirie-Port Augusta road, about a quarter of a mile from Port Germein.
+On 10 October 1947, five men were killed instantly and another critically injured when the motor buck-board in which they were travelling from Port Pirie to Whyalla was wrecked by a mixed train at a railway crossing on the Port Pirie-Port Augusta road, about a quarter of a mile from Port Germein.
 The train, which was travelling from Port Augusta to Port Pirie, struck the buckboard with great force, smashing it to pieces and hurling the occupants many yards along the line.

 Cavan, 1948

-On 19 December 1948, five people killed when a railway engine and tender hit a tourer car broadside.
+On 20 December 1948, five people were killed when a railway engine and tender hit a tourer car broadside.
 The dead included a woman (wife of the driver), their three daughters and another relative.

 Paratoo, 1960

-On 27 December 1960 the driver of the Broken Hill Express was killed in a derailment caused by buckled rails.
+On 27 December 1960, the driver of the Broken Hill Express was killed in a derailment caused by buckled rails.

-Middleton, 1966

-On 10 October 1966, five people killed.
-A memorial was subsequently set up on the coastal road between Noarlunga and Moana, 'To the five surfers G. TOMS J. REORDAN M. LAVER G. RODDA J. MARTIN tragically killed 10 Oct 1966 Middleton level crossing.
-Remembered by their friends.'

 Wasleys Crossing (Gawler), 1970

-On 12 April 1970, 17 people killed and forty-five injured when A double-decker bus crashed into the side of a two-carriage 'Bluebird' passenger train at Wasleys Crossing, near Gawler.
+On 12 April 1970, 17 people were killed and forty-five injured when a double-decker bus crashed into the side of a two-carriage Bluebird passenger train at Wasleys Crossing, near Gawler.

-Direk, 1988

-On 8 February 1988 1 Female Passenger and Driver were killed when the BuddCar collided with a Semi Trailer.